robertjskelton/robertjskelton.github.io/_posts/2024-06-21-suzuki-cappuccino-fuel-filter.markdown

 I bought a [PF5982](https://amzn.to/4cbraNk) fuel filter, which fits a Chevy Tracker and Suzuki Vitara, it was a little bit longer but still fit.

 Replacing the filter was pretty annoying to do.
 There is very little room to work in this cramped area of the car.
+There is a fuel pressure release procedure, found in the Suzuki Cappuccino service manual, [linked here](https://www.facebook.com/groups/2024808397586129/permalink/2738903102843318).
+I did not follow this procedure.

 ![Cappuccino](/images/capfp/2.jpg)